Emmanuel’s Relapsed Hodgkin’s Lymphoma Story

 The first time I was diagnosed, I was 24.

-I was in the mall and I just put my hand [on the base of my neck].
+I was in the mall and I put my hand [on the base of my neck].
 “What are these three little balls?
 What are they doing here?”
-The first thing that I thought was “Oh, this is cancer.”
+The first thing I thought was “Oh, this is cancer.”
 But I never said it out loud.
 I knew that could scare people.
 “I don’t know what it is.
 It feels weird.”
 But in my mind, I was [thinking], “Is this cancer?”
 I never saw anything about it, never researched anything about these lumps.

 Sometimes you see a few doctors and you think everything’s okay, but there’s always that one person [that] says check it out.